puli/docs.puli.io/index.rst

         </p>

-    Resource consumers, like our translator, give a name to the resources they want to load, such as "thor/translations".
+    Consumers, like our translator, give a name to the resources they want to load, such as "thor/translations".
 This name is called a *binding type*.
     Other packages (the *resource providers*) assign their translation files to this type.
 This is called *binding*.
-In the end, you as the user of both packages only need to pass Puli's :class:`Puli\\Discovery\\Api\\ResourceDiscovery` to the ``Translator`` class:
+In the end, you as the user of both packages only need to pass Puli's :class:`Puli\\Discovery\\Api\\Discovery` to the ``Translator`` class:

     .. code-block:: php